 St. Louise Parish School is state-certified and accredited by the Western Catholic Educational Association.
 The collective efforts of our outstanding staff provide a foundation for students to achieve excellence, assume responsibility, and develop traditional Catholic values and sound moral judgment.

-Our maximum class size is 26 students in grades kindergarten through eight, but most classes have less than 20 students each, and many classes have as few as 15 students.
-Our maximum class size is 18 in pre-kindergarten.
-Our overall student-teacher ratio throughout the school is an outstanding 13:1, and that does not include the instructional assistants, who are assigned to the primary grade levels to support the teachers.
-We have about 345 students in a given year, with the approximate breakdown being:
+Our maximum class size is 26 students in grades kindergarten through eight, but most classes average 16 students each - with two homerooms for each K-8 grade level.
+Our Pre-K program consists of just one homeroom.
+Our overall student-teacher ratio throughout the school is an outstanding 12:1, and that does not include the instructional assistants, who are assigned to the primary grade levels to support the teachers.
+We have about 305 students in a given year, with the approximate breakdown being:

 - 90-95% Catholic